Mandatory Reporter Training

 Take a Tour with Mary Lee’s House:

-You are invited to join us for a lunch and learn on our next Mary Lee’s House tour!
-Bring a friend, enjoy a light lunch, and take a behind the scenes look at the medical, legal, and counseling services provided here.
+You are invited to join us on our next Mary Lee’s House tour!
+Bring a friend, enjoy light refreshments, and take a behind the scenes look at the medical, legal, and counseling services provided here.
 You will hear firsthand about the work being done to protect and heal the children and families who pass through our doors.

 For questions or special requests, please contact us directly at: